gbmhunter/blog/content/electronics/circuit-design/capacitive-sensing/capacitor-encoder-design.md

 ## The Signature Waveform

 The following code shows how to convert the current high-precision double-type signature waveform array to a lower precision in **Octave **(an open-source Matlab equivalent), to save embedded memory space and speed up the execution time.
-It reads comma-seperated values from a text file (which convieniently is how you initialise the array in C, just remove the data type, variable name, and curly braces), rounds the data to the precision specified by scalingFactor, and then saves the array (again, as comma-seperated values) to output.txt.
+It reads comma-separated values from a text file (which conveniently is how you initialise the array in C, just remove the data type, variable name, and curly braces), rounds the data to the precision specified by scalingFactor, and then saves the array (again, as comma-separated values) to output.txt.

-The array is scaled from 0 to scalingFactor, so is designed for unsigned data types.
-For example, if scaling factor was set to 255, it would produce an array of uint8.
+The array is scaled from `0` to `scalingFactor`, so is designed for unsigned data types.
+For example, if scaling factor was set to `255`, it would produce an array of `uint8`.

 No additional Octave packages are needed.